 To take it a step further, your browser fingerprint information is often used by companies known as data brokers.
 These third-party providers track your online activity and specific information about you, including your age, location, interests, what social media platforms you use, what content you consume as well as what you search on Google.
-Once they complete such profile, they can sell it to marketers who then can move on to giving you your very own personalized ads.
+Once they complete such a profile, they can sell it to marketers who then can move on to giving you your very own personalized ads.
 Without it, digital marketing would not simply work.

-It’s not all annoying and shady though.
+It’s not all annoying and shady, though.
 As wild as it sounds now, browser fingerprinting is what actually protects you from fraudsters.
-For example, if your online banking information got stolen and the thief tried to log into your account, your bank would notice the suspicious behaviour due to it coming from a device with a fingerprint that’s not yours.
+For example, if your online banking information got stolen and the thief tried to log into your account, your bank would notice the suspicious behavior due to it coming from a device with a fingerprint that’s not yours.
 In that case, the fraudster would be asked for some further means of authorization (e.g. 2-factor identicator).